(scroll down for game-specific FAQ)

 What shipping carriers are you using?

-For domestic orders, we'll be using a combination of UPS SurePost, and either FedEx Ground or UPS Ground.
-International will be almost always Asendia.
+For domestic orders, we use a combination of UPS SurePost, and either FedEx Ground or UPS Ground.
+International are almost always shipped through Asendia.

 I'm an international customer.
 What happens when I buy my game?